BuffaloBorn/aws_cert/review_questions/ch4_Amazon_Virtual_Private_Cloud.md

 What is the minimum size subnet that you can have in an Amazon VPC?
-- A. /24
+- **A. /24**
 - B. /26
-- **C. /28**
+- C. /28
 - D. /30

-Answer: C
+Answer: A

 You are a solutions architect working for a large travel company that is migrating its existing server estate to AWS.

 You have recommended that they use a custom Amazon VPC, and they have agreed to proceed.

 They will need a public subnet for their web servers and a private subnet in which to place their databases.
 They also require that the web servers and database servers be highly available and that there be a minimum of two web servers and two database servers each.

 How many subnets should you have to maintain high availability?

 - A. 2
 - B. 3